mvaganov/thinkwithtools/llm_workflow_manifesto.md

 The experimentation process should be familiar to developers.
 Make a guess, introduce inputs, observe outputs, and compare the results to expectations.
 This cycle of testing builds the practiced judgment and intuition that distinguishes programmers.
 It creates reliable progress.
 Mastery of this skill is an implicit professional expectation.
 This is how understanding is earned.

 **LLMs, by their nature, unintentionally deemphasize experimentation.
 This is a mental hazard.** Little documentation about testing makes LLMs under-represent it in practice.
-Consistently good code from LLMs punishes skepticism.
+Consistently good code from LLMs punishes user skepticism (because the code does work correctly).
 The medium makes a choice of convenience for you.
 It doesn't force understanding, so you must experiment intentionally.

 ## Use LLMs Early, Before You Code
 LLMs are not just vending machines for code.
 The LLM should be used early, while scope is being defined.
 The tool can help you discover what you don't know (eg: ask an LLM to explain dense terms from this guide).
 Confusion is a Technical Debt which compounds over time with repeated sub-optimal decisions.